molcikas/photon/README.md

     .register();
 ```

-By default, each class field (public or private) is mapped to a database column of the same name equivalent data type.
+By default, each class field (public or private) is mapped to a database column of the same name and equivalent data type.
 Use `withChild()` for child entities that should be mapped to a database table.

 ### Creating and Committing Transactions